mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-13"></a>
 [Back to top](#top)
 ## NY-13 -- Rep. Adriano Espaillat (D)
+### Committees
+Adriano Espaillat is the #10 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $3,153,000.00 in SC HEP grants.